Estuary English: /l/-vocalization

-It has been widely observed that EE exhibits vocalization of preconsonantal/final /l/, perhaps with various vowel mergers before it (an informal example being miwk-bottoo 'milk-bottle').
-Wells cites the specific case of allophony in GOAT (> [ɒʊ] before dark /l/ or its reflex), leading perhaps to a phonemic split ('wholly' vs. 'holy').
+It has been widely observed that EE exhibits vocalization of preconsonantal/final /l/, perhaps with various vowel mergers before it (an informal example being "miwk bottoo" for "milk bottle").
+Wells cites the specific case of allophony in GOAT (> [ɒʊ] before dark /l/ or its reflex), leading perhaps to a phonemic split ("wholly" vs. "holy").
 This topic is usually referred to as L-vocalization.
 There is said to be alternation between the vocalized [o ~ ʊ ~ ɯ], dark non-vocalized [ɫ] and clear non-vocalized [l], depending on the word.
-These alternation happen in final positions or in a final consonant cluster, e.g. sold (pronounced [sɔʊd]).
+These alternations happen in final positions or in a final consonant cluster, e.g. sold (pronounced [sɔʊd]).
 In London, that may even occur before a vowel: girl out [ɡɛo ˈæoʔ].
 In all phonetic environments, male London speakers were at least twice as likely to vocalize the dark l as female London speakers.
 According to Ladefoged & Maddieson (1996), the vocalized dark l is sometimes an unoccluded lateral approximant, which differs from the RP [ɫ] only by the lack of the alveolar contact.

 /l/-vocalization can lead to loss of distinctions between some vowels and diphthongs.
 Examples of vowel mergers before historic /l/ found in EE are: